Table of Contents

 - a trust; or

-- a company limited by guarantee.
+- a company limited by guarantee (CLG).

 An organization in any of these forms, in turn, can qualify for charitable tax exemption if it meets particular requirements.

+In addition, the Companies Act 2014 created an additional form, the Designated Activity Company (DAC), which NPOs may choose to adopt; however it remains to be seen how many organizations will do so.
+The DAC will thus be briefly discussed alongside CLGs, below.
 Two other NPO forms are beyond the scope of this Note because they rarely interact with U.S. grantmakers: friendly societies, and industrial and provident societies.
 The majority of these societies pursue mutual benefit objectives, although a few do pursue public benefit objectives and qualify for charitable tax exemption.

 The Irish charitable tax exemption extends to income tax, corporation tax (in the case of companies), capital gains tax, Deposit Interest Retention Tax (DIRT), capital acquisitions tax, stamp duty, and dividend withholding tax.
 Although charities themselves are not exempt from VAT, many items that relate to charitable activities are exempt.